-Some tenants receive services that aren’t accounted for within their rent and that not all tenants enjoy.
+Some tenants receive services that aren’t accounted for within their rent.
 These services are charged for separately in the form of a “Service Charge”.
 Typically these services include window cleaning, the cleaning of communal areas, communal heating, water charges etc.

-When giving up your council tenancy, you should ensure that your rent account is clear.
+When giving up your council tenancy, you should make sure your rent account is clear.

 If you have rent arrears, your housing officer will contact you during your four week notice period to discuss a repayment plan.
 If you are unable to clear your rent account, we will still expect you to re-pay the arrears after you have gone.